netscaler/cloud-native-getting-started/beginners-guide/tier1-prometheus-coe.md

 # Monitor Application and NetScalers (VPX/MPX/SDX) health on Prometheus using Citrix Observability exporter (COE) deployed K8s cluster

-Citrix ADC Observability Exporter is a container based tool which collects metrics and transactions from Citrix ADCs and transforms them to suitable formats (such as JSON, AVRO) for supported end points like Prometheus, ElasticSearch, Zipking, Kafka and Splunk.
-By analyzing the data exported to the endpoint, you can get valuable insights at a microservices level for applications proxied by Citrix ADCs.
+Citrix ADC Observability Exporter is a container that collects metrics and transactions from Citrix ADCs and transforms them to different formats (such as JSON, AVRO) for end points such as Prometheus, ElasticSearch, Zipking, Kafka and Splunk.
+By analyzing the data exported to the endpoint, you can get valuable insights for applications proxied by NetScaler (Citrix ADC).
 Refer [Citrix Observability exporter](https://github.com/citrix/citrix-observability-exporter) document for detailed integration.

 In this deployment you will learn,
 * How to deploy Citrix Observability exporter (COE) in Kubernetes cluster
-* How to deploy Prometheus tool in Kubernetes cluster
+* How to deploy Prometheus in Kubernetes cluster
-* How to Configure TIer 1 NetScaler (VPX/MPX/SDX) to allow sending metrics to Prometheus through COE.
+* How to Configure TIer 1 NetScaler (VPX/MPX/SDX) to send metrics to Prometheus through COE.

 ## Deployment steps: